denniscwylie/sarks/INSTALL.md

     apt-get install seqan-dev
   - otherwise can be downloaded from packages.seqan.de/seqan-library/seqan-library-1.4.2.tar.bz2
-  - if installed in a local directory, may need to edit the sarks makefile and setup.py script to indicate location (see below)
+  - if installed in a local directory, may need to edit the setup.py script to indicate location (see below)
 - GNU make for compiling suffix-array.cpp and windginiimp.cpp utilities
 - installation has been tested on unix systems, may need to be modified for others